Expressions of Interest for the 2024 City of Yarra Exhibition Program are now open. Thank you for your interest.

 Fitzroy Library is located at 128 Moor Street, Fitzroy.

 The exhibition space consists of 12 wall mounted glass cases in a busy corridor that leads to the library meeting rooms and staff offices.
 The cases are suitable for two-dimensional works (particularly series of work), jewellery, small sculptural objects, and historical exhibitions.
 Library spaces can be viewed during opening hours.

-Three exhibitions will be selected for Fitzroy Library for a duration of 12 weeks each.
-Installation will be managed by the exhibiting individuals/groups unless otherwise stated and technical support is requested.
+Four exhibitions will be selected for Fitzroy Library for a duration of 12 weeks each.
+Exhibiting individuals/groups will be provided with installation and technical support if requested/needed.
 Access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.

 A stipend of $650 will be provided to each selected artist/group to support an exhibition.
-The available spaces are May to July, August to October, and November 2023 to January 2023.
+The available spaces are February to April, May to July, August to October, and November 2024 to January 2025.